 A vast majority of us will never have the opportunity to compete in the Olympic Games.
 We regard these athletes as the best of the best--the leaders in their field.
 The similarities between Olympic athletes and facilities managers are astounding.
 These shared attributes are what make both parties "Olympians" both on the field and off.
-With the Olympics officially starting tomorrow, we thought we would kick-off the month by taking a look at a few of these shared qualities that make each a pioneer in their sector.

 1. Big Thinking